Why should I come to the Writing Center?

 To make an appointment you can come by TLC 1201, call us at 678-839-6513, or e-mail us at email@example.com.

 Who will be my tutor?

-Your tutor will be a faculty member of UWG or an English graduate student.
+Your tutor will be a Department of English faculty member or an English graduate student.

 Can I request a particular tutor?

 Yes, you may, but please be advised that each tutor only works three hours per week, so it may be difficult to satisfy your request.
 Also, you may only see each tutor once per paper unless the Manager makes an exception.
 However, all of our tutors are excellent, so anyone will be able to work with you.

 How long will my appointment be, and how often can I come in?

 Each appointment is 30 minutes, unless English is your second language or you identify having a documented learning disability.
 In these cases, the appointment will be one hour.